wp-plugins/json-content-importer/readme.txt

 == Changelog ==

+= 1.2.1 =
+* new feature "{street:htmlAndLinefeed2htmlLinefeed}": Text-Linefeeds of JSON-data are converted to HTML-Linefeeds
+* Boolean JSON-Values were ignored before this version.
+Now the text "true" or "False" is displayed
+* Bugfixing Cacher: Timeout-Parameter of cache was not handled right
+* Fixed a bug with JSON-Value containing "$"

 = 1.2.0 =
 * new shortcode-parameter: "oneofthesewordsmustbein" and "oneofthesewordsmustbeindepth"
 * filter & hook for third party extensions added: hook "json_content_importer_extension" and filter "json_content_importer_result_root"